airhorns/superpro/README.md

 - Setup scripts to provision a local devleopment environment or remote credentials or whatever
 - Shared remote credentials so that development "just works"
 - Abstractions in the code that make development faster or easier, like React components or mini Ruby gems.

+#### Running Integration Tests

+To run the integration tests locally, you need to reboot your development environment into the `integration_test` environment.
+This means setting the `RAILS_ENV` to `integration_test` for all the processes that need to be running for the tests to pass.
+So:

+Stop your development server, then start it again with:

+    RAILS_ENV=integration_test SECRET_KEY_BASE=foobarbaz bin/rails server

+Stop your webpack-dev-server and then start it again with:

+    env RAILS_ENV=integration_test bin/webpack-dev-server

+Once you have a running server in the integration test environment, you can run Cypress, the integration testing server.

+    yarn run open-cypress

+And test away!